Banking, Money and Taxes in Hong Kong

 Opening a bank account in Hong Kong

-Opening a bank account in Hong Kong is easy.
+It's easy to open a bank account in Hong Kong.
 The minimum amount necessary to open an account varies depending on the service provider and type of account being opened.

 Those who already have an account with an international bank, such as Citibank, HSBC or Standard Chartered, often find it convenient to open a local version of their account once they arrive in Hong Kong.
 Among other things, transferring money becomes less of a hassle and more economical.